drush-ops/drush/docs/dependency-injection.md

     Drush 11 and prior required [dependency injection via a drush.services.yml file](https://www.drush.org/11.x/dependency-injection/#services-files).
 This approach is deprecated in Drush 12+ and will be removed in Drush 13.

-Drush command files can inject services by adding a create() method to the commandfile.
+Command files may inject services by adding a create() method to the commandfile.
 See [creating commands](commands.md) for instructions on how to use the Drupal Code Generator to create a simple command file starter.
 A create() method and a constructor will look something like this:
 ```php
 class WootStaticFactoryCommands extends DrushCommands
 {